fish-shell/fish-shell/doc_src/language.rst

 These files are all executed on the startup of every shell.
 If you want to run a command only on starting an interactive shell, use the exit status of the command ``status --is-interactive`` to determine if the shell is interactive.
 If you want to run a command only when using a login shell, use ``status --is-login`` instead.
 This will speed up the starting of non-interactive or non-login shells.

 If you are developing another program, you may want to add configuration for all users of fish on a system.
 This is discouraged; if not carefully written, they may have side-effects or slow the startup of the shell.
 Additionally, users of other shells won't benefit from the fish-specific configuration.
 However, if they are required, you can install them to the "vendor" configuration directory.
 As this path may vary from system to system, ``pkg-config`` should be used to discover it: ``pkg-config --variable confdir fish``.

+For system integration, fish also ships a file called ``__fish_build_paths.fish``.
+This can be customized during build, for instance because your system requires special paths to be used.

 .. _featureflags: